 This is the second largest coffeehouse in the world after Starbucks and the largest in the UK.
 Founded in 1971 in the UK, Costa coffee has expanded to over 3000 stores in over 30 countries.
 In the UK alone, it operates over 2000 restaurants.
 Mid this year, Costa coffee moved its coffee roaster to Essex.
 An investment that cost a close to 40 million pounds.
 This, in turn, increased the roasting capacity to 44,000 tons of coffee beans from the initial 11,000 tons in a year.

 As at the end of 2016, Costa Coffee’s net income was approximate £153 million with revenues exceeding £1.167 billion.
 This company reaches to its customers through its advertising slogan ‘a coffee for every mile’ whose aim is to have as many coffee shops as possible.
-Costa Coffee is also probably the only Starbucks Competitors on this list which exclusively deals and promotes its coffee.
-All other brands have a combination of different products to offer.
+Costa Coffee is also probably the only Starbucks Competitor on this list which exclusively deals and promotes its coffee.
+All other starbucks competitor have a combination of different products to offer.

 2) McDonalds McCafe

 McCafe is strongly coming up as one of the Starbucks Competitor which is gaining market share.
 This is because of the backing it has with the huge number of McDonald’s stores across the globe.
 This coffee house not only specializes in coffee but food and other beverages as well.
 It was formed in Australia in the year 1993 and is a true reflection of espresso coffees.
 In the year 2015, McCafe was among the top three coffee sellers with over $1.4 billion from slightly over 4,500 outlets.
 However, this is set to increase after McCafe upgraded its equipment to ensure consistency in the taste of its coffee.Currently, it’s ranked the largest in New Zealand and Australia.